Regardless if you are familiar with cannabis or not you probably have some knowledge about THC. But have you heard of THCA?

 Living THCA Tincture is made with fresh-frozen cannabis and MCT oil.
 Raw THCA tincture promotes overall wellness with a full spectrum of cannabinoids and a full terpene profile.
 THCA Acid tinctures are non-psychoactive and has a very high terpene and antioxidant content.

 THCA has its own unique properties that are quite different from the more commonly known THC properties.
-THCA has been found to have powerful anti-inflammatory, analgesic (pain reliever), neuroprotectant, and antispasmodic properties.
+THCA has been found to have powerful analgesic (pain reliever), anti-inflammatory, antispasmodic and neuroprotectant, properties.
 THCA tincture made with specially formulated full-plant extract combined with MCT oil is most recommended. ‘

-As a note of interest, MCT oil has nutritional benefits, is easy to digest, and is rapidly absorbed by the bloodstream – so it makes for a good blending source.
+As a note of interest, MCT oil has nutritional benefits, it is rapidly absorbed by the bloodstream and is easy to digest – so it makes for a good blending source.
 Blending MCT with extract also produces a very even THCA tincture thanks to the compatible molecule size.
 THCA Tincture is highly recommended and all the more praised for its health benefits.

 A Definition of THC Sand